South Point School and College: Sports

 South Point School and College does not have any official team in any sports but sports like cricket, football, and badminton are widely practiced across branches.
 An official inter-school cricket tournament was supposed to take place in Baridhara campus's ground on March 17, 2020, due to Bangabandhu's 100th birthday celebration but was later cancelled due to schools closing in Bangladesh from March 17 due to the COVID-19 pandemic.

 Annual sports day

-An annual sports competition takes place each year between January to February.
+An annual sports competition takes place each year between January and February.
 Every students does not get selected for the competition.
 Each student who wants to participate in the competition have to give test on their respective sports.
 For example, the one who will become first out of all in a marathon test will get qualified for the competition and not others.
-Different sports events takes in the competition including marathon (meter depends), "Morok lorai" etc. Assembly takes place before the competition starts.
+Different sports events takes in the competition including marathon (meter depends), "Morog lorai" etc. Assembly takes place before the competition starts.

 Inter-school art competition

-An inter-school art competition takes place in all five branches each year for each special occasions like Independence Day, Pahela Baishakh, Bangabandhu's birthday, Victory Day etc.
+An inter-school art competition takes place in all six branches each year for each special occasions like Independence Day, Pahela Baishakh, Bangabandhu's birthday, Victory Day etc.